astropy/astropy/docs/table/construct_table.rst

 ----

 The ``meta`` argument is an object that contains metadata associated with the table.
-It is recommended that this object be a dict or OrderedDict_, but the only firm requirement is that it can be copied with the standard library ``copy.deepcopy()`` routine.
-By default, ``meta`` is an empty OrderedDict_.
+It is recommended that this object be a dict, but the only firm requirement is that it can be copied with the standard library ``copy.deepcopy()`` routine.
+By default, ``meta`` is an empty dict.

 copy
 ----